aleksati/standstill-station/README.md

 # Development

-Sometimes, the gyro adapter is stuck to the physical constructions or just generally unattainable.
-This can be a nuisance for development and testing.
-However, you can use the ```simulate_head_tracking_for_dev.py``` script in the root folder.
-This is a simple script that simulates XYZ head-tracking movements over OSC.

-In this configuration, there is no need for the adapter (gyro and headphones) nor the Bridgehead application.
+In our case, the gyro adapter is stuck to the physical constructions and is therefore unattainable for development and testing elsewhere.
+However, you can use a simple script I made that simulates XYZ head-tracking movements over OSC for development.
+This is the ```simulate_head_tracking_for_dev.py``` script located in the root folder.
+With this, there is no need for the adapter (gyro and headphones) or the Bridgehead application.
+Just run the OSC script, then the main Python script.

-Also, to check the database connection and make base test queries in development, see the ```sql-cheatsheet.py``` script in the root folder.
+Also, to check the database connection and make basic test queries, see the ```sql-cheatsheet.py``` script in the root folder.

 # Database

-The SQL database stores and retrieves data from the users.
-It's important the the server is configured so that it runs in the background from boot.
-I use the SQL workbench.
+The SQL database stores and retrieves data from the Standstill users.
+The server must be configured so that it runs in the background of the machine from boot.
+I just use SQL Workbench to set everything up.

-The database uses two table structures to store user data, standstillUser and standstillRealTime.
+The database uses two table structures to store userdata, _standstillUser_ and _standstillRealTime_.
 Their schemas are as follows:

 ```
 TABLE standstillUser